Welcome to my editing series of blogs, all designed to help you self edit your novel effectively.

 These are used when the story is being told from the perspective of one (or more) character(s).

 3rd person point of view includes these pronouns:

 He / She / They / Names of characters

 These are used when the narrator is telling the story which features the character(s) and can be limited to one character’s (or more characters’) perspectives.
 Or the narrator could be omniscient and know everything that happens to all characters, including their thoughts, feelings and actions, like a magic, secret, all-knowing observer.

 Your book may be written from one main character’s point of view or it may contain different characters’ points of view.
 The majority of the story may be written in 1st person following your main character(s) and other parts may be in 3rd person because it’s a story within a story, for example.
 Again, if it is clear to the reader it is not a problem but if it is confusing it needs to be rectified.

 Whenever these kinds of spelling, punctuation and grammar mistakes occur quite frequently throughout any book, like it or not, readers make judgements.
 It is jarring for them and makes them focus on your competence as a writer rather than concentrating on the story you are telling, which is where their focus should always be.
 Fixing these mistakes before publication means your book stands an improved chance of receiving positive reviews and word of mouth recommendations.
 It matters.

-If you have enjoyed this blog, you might find my other writing related posts helpful too:
+If you have enjoyed this blog about how to self edit your novel, you might find my other writing related posts helpful too: